 Most people make a New Year’s resolution at the start of a new year, and they’re eager to keep it.
-For a lot of those people, their resolutions include giving up their addictions to alcohol.
-Perhaps you can relate, and you wholeheartedly joined in with some of your friends to stop drinking on January 1.
-Unfortunately, far too many of those resolutions become unfulfilled right around the third week in January.
-That’s because the draw of alcohol becomes so strong, that those well-meaning individuals are not able to continue.
-If you’ve found yourself in this situation, there is a way out.
-Let’s talk about why the desire for you to drink is so strong, and what you can do to quit drinking for good.
+For many of those people, their resolutions include giving up their addictions to alcohol.
+Unfortunately, far too many resolutions become unfulfilled around the third week in January.
+That may be because many people don’t know how to quit drinking alcohol effectively.
+If you’ve found yourself in this situation, there are some withdrawal symptoms to expect and different options for quitting.

-Alcohol withdrawal can be very severe, although it doesn’t always start out that way.
-Many alcohol addicts can go a few days or even a week or so at a time without feeling much as far as withdrawal symptoms go.
-After a little while, your body begins to miss the routine doses of alcohol because it’s become accustomed to receiving them.
+Alcohol withdrawal can be severe, although it doesn’t always start that way.
+Many people can go a few days or even a week without feeling severe or nagging withdrawal symptoms.
+After a while, the body begins to miss the presence of alcohol because it’s become accustomed to receiving it.
 This is both a psychological addiction and a physiological addiction.
-You might start to notice withdrawal symptoms like:
+Many might start to notice withdrawal symptoms like:

 - Depression and anxiety setting in

-- Feeling shaky on the inside or experiencing shaky hands
+- Feeling shaky on the inside or experiencing trembling hands

 - Headaches that won’t go away, even with medication